Evolusin/shakes_and_automates/README.md

 <br/>
 <br/>

+## PROJECT IS NOT LONGER DEVELOPED
+  Feel free to use this code to learn more about OpenCV

 ## About The Project

 Shakes & Automates is Python a bot designed to automatically play the Shakes & Fidget browser game by using only Computer Vision.
 The bot is currently in early alpha